-Each payment method in international trade have strengths and weaknesses.
+Each payment method in international trade has strengths and weaknesses.

 Documentary credits, on the other hand, are relatively secure payment methods, but they are complicated and expensive.